 - Select Enable Client API to make the API available on the client.
-Applications can now control the file functionality via the COM-style API. - Select Enable API access for conpal file encryption command line tool to allow controlling the file encryption functionality via a simple command line tool. - COM-style API only: by default, encryption rules defined in conpal LAN Crypt Administration have priority over encryption tasks performed via the Client API.
+Applications can now control the file functionality via the COM-style API. - Select Enable API access for LAN Crypt file encryption command line tool to allow controlling the file encryption functionality via a simple command line tool. - API rules have priority over encryption rules: by default, encryption rules defined in conpal LAN Crypt Administration have priority over encryption tasks performed via the Client API.
 If you want the "API rules" to have priority select the API rules have priority over encryption rules in profile option.